 Salt on watermelon is an old Southern habit that the Tajin trend turned into a viral snack, and there is a reason it stuck: a little salt makes ripe watermelon taste sweeter and juicier.
-This version swaps plain table salt for a sprinkle of Saltivate Raw Unflavored mixed with lime zest and chili powder, so the electrolyte watermelon you see online actually delivers sodium, potassium, and magnesium instead of table salt alone.
-It takes about ten minutes of hands-on time, no cooking, and it is best eaten cold, when the fine powder dissolves into the juice on each piece and leaves a faint salty-lime tang.
-Make it after a sweaty afternoon outside or as a poolside snack; the whole platter carries one full serving of electrolytes.
+This version swaps plain table salt for a sprinkle of Saltivate Raw Unflavored mixed with lime zest and chili powder, so the electrolyte watermelon you see online actually delivers sodium, potassium, and magnesium.
+The whole platter carries one full serving, making it a solid poolside snack after a sweaty afternoon.

 Ingredients